apitestbase/apitestbase.github.io/_docs/en/properties.md

 The timestamp when the test case individual run (like in data driven test case run) starts.
 Format is same as Test_Case_Start_Time.

 #### Test_Step_Repeat_Run_Index
-Index of repeat when a test step is defined as a repeated test step.
+Index of repeat run when a test step is defined as a repeated test step and it is run in a test case.
 Start from 1.

 ## Data Table
 Properties can also come from a data table.
 Refer to [Data Driven Testing](/docs/en/data-driven-testing).